ndean06/soar-edr-incident-response/README.md

 ![Workflow](screenshots/soar_edr_ir_workflow.png)

+---

-## Setup & Configuration
+### Setup & Configuration
 Deployed Windows Server VM and installed LimaCharlie agent.

+---

 - Download the appropriate Windows LimaCharlie sensor from the LC console.
 ![Sensor Download](screenshots/LC_sensor_download.png)

+---

 - Generated an installation key in LimaCharlie.
 ![Installation Keys](screenshots/LC_Installation_keys.png)

+---

 - Installed the agent on the Windows VM using PowerShell.
 ![Sensor Download & Keys](screenshots/vm_sensor_download_sensor_keys.png)

+---

 - Verified the sensor check-in under LimaCharlie → Sensors.

   ![Sensor Connection](screenshots/sensor_connect.png)

+---

 - Configured Slack + Email integrations in Tines.
 - Built LimaCharlie → Tines webhook connection.

+---

-## Detection Rules (LimaCharlie)
+### Detection Rules (LimaCharlie)
-To detect suspicious credential dumping activity, I created a custom detection rule in LimaCharlie targeting the execution of LaZagne.
+To detect suspicious credential dumping activity, I wrote a **custom detection rule in YAML** within LimaCharlie.

-### Detection Logic
-This rule applies to Windows endpoints and triggers on both `NEW_PROCESS` and `EXISTING_PROCESS` events.
-It generates an alert if any of the following conditions are met:
+This rule monitors both **new and existing process events** on Windows endpoints and triggers an alert if any of the following conditions are met:
-- Process file path ends with `lazagne.exe`
+- Process file path ends with **`lazagne.exe`**
-- Command line ends with `all` (a common LaZagne execution flag)
+- Command line ends with **`all`** (a common LaZagne execution flag)
-- Command line contains the keyword lazagne
+- Command line contains the keyword **`lazagne`**
 - File hash matches a known LaZagne binary

+These rules ensure coverage across **multiple indicators of compromise (IOCs)** — filename, command-line arguments, and file hash.
+This layered approach helps reduced the chance of evasion by attackers.

+---

 ### Detection Rule (YAML)